+Basic Techniques in Biomedical Applications.
+Label-Free Surface-Enhanced Raman Scattering Measurements in Biofluids.
 As previously mentioned, direct determination of analytes can be performed by recording the characteristic signal of the analytes in close contact with plasmonic NPs.
-If we focus on biomedical applications such as the analysis of biofluids, we need to consider that the readout of the signal and, therefore, the result of the analysis is always associated to three parameters: the nature of the analyte, the nature of the fluid, and the nature of the optical enhancing material.
+If we focus on biomedical applications such as the analysis of biofluids, we need to consider that the readout of the signal and, therefore, the result of the analysis is always associated with three parameters: the nature of the analyte, the nature of the fluid, and the nature of the optical enhancing material.
 Additionally, the desired output about the analyte, either ultrasensitive detection or/and quantification, should also be considered.
 Notably, although in some cases the mere presence of a given chemical species in a biofluid is indicative of disease, in modern medicine it is essential to achieve quantification of the levels of certain parameters both to provide an adequate diagnosis and to understand the effect of a given treatment after diagnosis.
-For example, although SERS can be successfully applied to the diagnosis of degenerative disorders (e.g., presence of amyloid proteins in Creutzfeldt-Jakob249 or Alzheimer's511 diseases), infectious diseases (e.g., the presence of virus,512 bacteria,513 or fungi514), or genetic diseases (i.e., presence of mutations in DNA),515 indicators of other malignancies are not so obvious and depend on the excess or shortage of a given molecule in the biofluid.
+For example, although SERS can be successfully applied to the diagnosis of degenerative disorders (e.g., presence of amyloid proteins in Creutzfeldt-Jakob248 or Alzheimer's diseases), infectious diseases (e.g., the presence of virus, 509 bacteria, 510 or fungi^{\$11}), or genetic diseases (i.e., presence of mutations in DNA),^{\$12} indicators of other malignancies are not so obvious and depend on the excess or shortage of a given molecule in the biofluid.